salesagility/SuiteCRM/tests/README.md

 INSTANCE_ADMIN_PASSWORD=admin
 </pre>

-and then reference it in your php container:
+and then reference it in your php container (docker-compose.yml):
 <pre>
 version: '3'
 services: